fengwang/cumar/ReadMe.md

 double* A = ...;
 double red = cumar::reduce()()( "[]( double a, double b ){ return a>b?a:b; }" )( A, A+n );
 ```
-with a chipset model of `NVIDIA GeForce GT 750M`, it will, for the first run with a dimension setup of Grids (46, 1, 1) and Blocks ( 1024, 1, 1 ), generate code
+with a chipset model of `NVIDIA GeForce GT 750M`, it will, for the first run with shared memory 8192 bytes,  a dimension setup of Grids (46, 1, 1) and Blocks ( 1024, 1, 1 ), generate code

 ```
 __device__ __forceinline__ double dr_xhvpqsohikrkyd( double a, double b ){ return a>b?a:b; }